What is LeaderEthics-Wisconsin?

 A key focus of the local chapter is the development of candidates who actively support ethical leadership practices as a cornerstone to their candidacy.
 LeaderEthics-Wisconsin asks local chapters to develop a plan for promoting Candidate Development.
 The plan should include a program to encourage new candidates to embrace LeaderEthics Principles, a format for dialog with experienced individuals, and the use of practical campaign tools (such as grassroots campaign development).

 Local chapters should develop a plan for expanding community awareness.
 This plan can include developing programs with keynote speakers to discuss ethical leadership in practice.
 These speaker events are an opportunity to invite guest attendees.
+Local chapters may embrace the development of a Community Information Coalition...a collaborative effort to build resilience to the effects of disinformation on the community.

 Furthermore, local chapters may embrace plans to engage with local editorial boards, the social media, and the community at-large.
 Local chapters may opt to develop a local performance grading survey for local officials.